Kotlin/analysis-api/Writerside/topics/KaClassLikeSymbol.md

 # KaClassLikeSymbol

-Represents a class, object, interface or a type alias declaration.
+Represents a class, object, interface, or a type alias declaration.

 ## Hierarchy